 First Map To Name America Accurately, Now On Display

 The map, comprising of 12 sheets, was purchased in 2003 from a German Prince for $10mm USD.
-In order to preserve the map, it will be mounted on a huge (6ft by 9.5ft) display made from a single block of aluminum.
+To ensure it is preserved it will be mounted on a huge (6ft by 9.5ft) display made from a single block of aluminum.
 For added protection, the display case will be filled with inert Argon gas.

 What is confusing to researchers is the fact that when the same monk created another map several years later, he changed everything.
 He named North America "Terra de Cuba" (land of Cuba) and South America "Terra Nova" (new land).
 He also reconnected North America to Europe and Asia, leaving out the oceans that separate the continents.

-While researchers may never find out the reason for the big changes, this 500-year old map is a milestone map, which marks the beginning of the modern period.
-This is when people in Europe started to realize, that there were still some undiscovered territories in the world.
+While researchers may never find out the reason for the significant changes, this 500-year old map is a milestone map, which marks the beginning of the modern period.
+This was when people in Europe started to realize, that there were still some undiscovered territories in the world.